-Anyone who has purchased GPS Tracker knows that there is 3 types of trackers.
-Includes wired GPS devices, wireless GPS devices, and OBD devices.
-Perhaps more people know about the wired and wireless devices.
-I don’t know about OBD Tracker.
+Anyone who has purchased a GPS tracker knows that there are 3 types of trackers, including hardwired GPS devices, wireless GPS devices, and OBD tracking devices.
+Perhaps many people know about wired and wireless devices, however, they don’t know more about OBD Tracker.

 What is an OBD port?

 OBD is a program on a vehicle.
 Since the 1980s, many automobile manufacturers have begun to equip OBD with automobiles.
 OBD-II appeared in the 1990s.
-By 1996, all vehicles in the US market were forced to equip with OBD-II.
+By 1996, all vehicles in the US market were forced to be equipped with OBD-II.

 It monitors the status of the exhaust gas treatment system at any time.
-Alerts will issue as soon as they found to cause excessive emissions.
+Alerts will be issued as soon as they are found to cause excessive emissions.
 This system can also record fault information.
 Let the maintenance personnel quickly determine the fault location.

-Today, the vehicle’s OBD port can use with the GPS tracker.
+Today, the vehicle’s OBD port can be used with the GPS tracker.
 Suitable for owners who want to track the vehicle.

-What is the difference between OBD Tracker and wired Tracker?
+What is the difference between an OBD Tracker and a wired Tracker?

-Wired Tracker can install in a hidden location.
+Wired Tracker can be installed in a hidden location.
 And it will not hinder the driver and passengers.
 It can also collect data that the sending OBD device may not be able to receive.
 It can also be used in any vehicle.
 Like private cars, trucks, trucks, etc. The disadvantage is that it is more difficult to install.
-Some systems involving vehicles.
+Some systems involve vehicles.
 People who don’t know will not install at all.
-Only professionals can install.
+Only professionals can install it.
 This is another fee.

-What are the unique advantages of OBD Tracker?
+What are the unique advantages of the OBD Tracker?

 After the OBD Tracker is inserted into the car, it can collect car information.
 You can record remotely or listen in real time.
 Some OBD Tracker types also provide vehicle problem diagnosis.

 As mentioned above, OBD Tracker is plug and play.
-The OBD port is usually located below the steering wheel, above the accelerator pedal.
-Once you find it, put the device into the slot.
+The OBD port is usually located below the steering wheel, and above the accelerator pedal.
+Once you find it, but the device into the slot.
 Easy to install and easy to use.

 OBD can improve the driver’s driving behavior.
 It warns you when the driver is speeding.
 Remind you that the vehicle is speeding.